AbhayPratap05/FOSSEE-System-Administrator/docs/05-php.md

 This document covers deploying a PHP application with Keycloak on Rocky Linux 10, using Apache with SSL

----

 ## 1. Prerequisites

 - Rocky Linux 10 server
 - Apache with SSL enabled
 - PHP 8.x installed with composer
-- Domain configured: php.abhaypratap.dev
+- DNS records configured for subdomain: https://php.abhaypratap.dev
 - Keycloak already running at https://abhaypratap.dev

----

 ## 2. Deploy PHP Application